walasek/node-modularity/README.md

 // You can also define teardown methods and close the system in the proper order! await system.teardown();
 ```

+Features and remarks:

+- Modules can optionally be _exclusive_ meaning that a new instance is constructed for each injection.
+These exclusive modules can later depend on non-exclusive modules.
+Such a case will properly be handled creating a sort of a diamond dependency shape.
+- Modules can be referenced by an alias.
+Got a logger module that prints to console and another one that prints nothing, both with different classnames?
+Just register one with an alias!
+You can also use aliases when requesting modules for injection.
+- Currently the dependency graph cannot have cycles (A->B->C->A).
+In the future this will be handled by being able to declare one of the dependencies as _optional during setup_.
+- Currently the modules can only be created using a no-argument _new_ call.
+In the future it will be possible to define a default factory function and to require exclusive modules with custom arguments per injection.
+- It is possible to avoid `addModuleClass` calls at all.
+An option might be added to enable _registering-during-injection_ if a class is provided.
+- I might provide some extra modules that wrap some popular libraries such as Express or Mongo.
+This would enable instant prototyping of some simple web apps with this framework.

 ## Installation